 One spouse will retain ownership of the business and will offset its value with other assets: This option is usually the preferable option for a private, family or closely-held business in a divorce.
 In order for this option to work, however, there must be a way of purchasing the value of the interest from the other spouse from within the estate or through financial leverage.
 This can be accomplished by trading assets such as equity in a home, IRAs or 401(k) plans, securities and cash equivalents or making installment payments.

-If you're looking for a compassionate family business attorney, schedule a free consultation.
+If you're looking for a compassionate family business attorney, schedule a consultation.
 We proudly serve the counties of Allegheny, Butler, Beaver, Washington, Fayette, Westmoreland, & Armstrong.